 Contrary to popular belief, hardwood is not the way to go in your man cave.
 It’s cold to the touch and can create an echo effect throughout the room.
 Instead, choose a soft rug, which will make your place feel more plush and comfortable.
 But be prepared for spills: Opt for an easy-to-clean rug or (better yet) carpet tiles that can be swapped out for new ones when stains prove too stubborn to come clean.

-Made You Look Olive Flor tiles from Flor
+Made You Look Olive Floor tiles.

 7. Guy-Friendly Art

 No matter how much of a minimalist you may be, you need something on the walls or your cave will look like a dorm room.
 Our top recommendations: Movie posters or paraphernalia from your favorite sports teams.
-Plus, infusing your own interests will help distinguish your man cave from Bob’s down the street.
+Plus, infusing your interests will help distinguish your man cave from Bob’s down the street.